 Check out our articles on What is Stalking and Harassment, What is the Law ?, Sent an Email to the Wrong Person ? and the highly questionable Sussex Family Justice Board.

-Malicious Communications Act 1988 was last updated on 18th April 2024
+Malicious Communications Act 1988 was last updated on the 11th December 2024